Health & Wellness Programs For Adults

 Fri l 12:05-1:05 l ongoing l $8m l $12 nm per class

 Interested in Tai Chi but hesitant to take a conventional group class?
 In TLC Tai Chi, special attention is focused on adapting Tai Chi forms to your needs and challenges.
 Participants are asked to be part of a research study about Tai Chi for chronic care management and commit to at least one class per week for 12 consecutive weeks if possible.
-Classes are free, thanks to a grant from St David's Foundation Health's Angels, and is a pilot program of the JCC in collaboration with the Neuropathy Alliance of Texas and the Arthritis Foundation.
+This is a pilot program of the JCC in collaboration with the Neuropathy Alliance of Texas and the Arthritis Foundation.
 Pre-registration is required to attend and there is a waitlist for this class.
 Instructor is Julie Wylie.
-For more information, contact Annie Skelton at 512-735-8088 or firstname.lastname@example.org.
-Meets in Room 150D.
+For more information, contact Annie Skelton at 512-735-8088 or email@example.com.
+Meets in JCC Room 150D.

 TLC Tai Chi Level 2